amitabhnag/FakeReviewGenerator/Design Document.md

   <tr>
     <td>Top Questions</td>
     <td>Question:
-How to generate fake reviews by learning from a dataset of Amazon food and music reviews?
+How to simulate text generation by learning from a dataset of user reviews on Amazon and a music discussion site? <br>
-How
 </td>
   </tr>
   <tr>